DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/f603dac2-9162-4b10-a83b-841f44ec2265" />

 Now some of you might already have noticed something seeing this image, and you're correct.
 The radius of John only goes into his current grid and the one next to it.
 This means we only need to take the people who are in neighboring grids into account.
 This is already a huge optimization!
 We went from checking every person in the room, to checking only the ones that are in the same or neighboring grids.
 "I'll just make each grid as small as possible so I have to check even less people!", and this idea could work.
 The only issue is that before we start calculating with the people in the neighboring grids, we need to know who the neighboring grids are.
 If you decide to split up your room into 100 grids, your algorithm will actually be slower than the gridless one.
 You need to do the neighbor check for 100 grids and then also calculate distances to the people within those neighboring grids.
-Bad idea!
+This will slow your program a lot.
 "Well I'll just save each grid's neighbor so I don't have to calculate them every frame.", and this is not a bad idea and for some games will do the job.
 But right now the problem is that you're using a lot of memory and even still, some grids have no people inside them so it's wasted precision.
 We want to have a solution where you have as few people per grid but also as few grids as possible.
 This is where quadtrees come in.
 Let's start with a simple example!

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/007b1abe-144a-40a6-a14f-99069fbcd525" />